 Clariant’s governance principles aim to promote sustainable long-term success by providing stakeholderStakeholderStakeholders are people or groups whose interests are linked in various ways with those of a company.
 They include shareholders, business partners, employees, neighbors, and the community. value and transparency.
 The Group is committed to Swiss and international standards of corporate governance by following the respective statutory provisions and the rules issued by the SIX Swiss Exchange and by implementing the principles of the Swiss Code of Best Practices for Corporate Governance.

-Clariant conducts its business through six business units: Additives; Catalysts; Functional Minerals; Industrial & Consumer Specialties; Oil and Mining Services; as well as the Business Unit PigmentsPigmentsPigments are substances used for coloring; they are used in a technical manner, for example in the manufacture of dyes, varnishes, and plastics.
-In 2020, Clariant launched the divestment process of its Pigments business, which was completed on 3 January 2022. (until the completion of the divestment on 3 January 2022).
-It reports on its continuing operations in the following three business areas: Care Chemicals; Catalysis; and Natural Resources (i.e., Functional Minerals, Oil and Mining Services, and Additives).
-In addition, there are nine service units and eight corporate functions.
+It reports its continuing operations in the following three business areas: Care Chemicals; Catalysis; and Natural Resources (i.e., Functional Minerals, Oil and Mining Services, and Additives).
+The Business Unit PigmentsPigmentsPigments are substances used for coloring; they are used in a technical manner, for example in the manufacture of dyes, varnishes, and plastics.
+In 2020, Clariant launched the divestment process of its Pigments business, which was completed on 3 January 2022. was divested on 3 January 2022.*

 Please consult the Corporate Governance Report for in-depth information on corporate governance.